drkrillo/docs/creator/scene-editor/configure/README.md

+---
+description: Configure scene settings and properties
+---

-# Configure
+# Scene Configuration

-Configure scene settings and properties in the Scene Editor.
+Configure your scene's properties, settings, and metadata to prepare it for deployment.
+This section covers all the configuration options available in the Scene Editor.

+## What You'll Learn

+* Setting scene metadata
+* Configuring scene boundaries
+* Managing spawn points
+* Setting scene permissions

+Proper configuration ensures your scene displays correctly and behaves as expected when deployed to Decentraland.